EricLee0224/PAD/README.md

   <img src="assets/teaser(a).png" width = "90%" />
 </p>

+The main contributions are summarized as follows:

+- We introduce a dataset, the **M**ulti-pose **A**nomaly **D**etection (MAD) dataset, which represents the first attempt to evaluate the performance of pose-agnostic anomaly detection.
+The MAD dataset containing 4,000+ highresolution multi-pose views RGB images with camera/pose information of 20 shape-complexed LEGO animal toys for training, as well as 7,000+ simulation and real-world collected RGB images (without camera/pose information)  with pixel-precise ground truth annotations for three types of anomalies in test sets.
+Note that MAD has been further divided into MAD-Sim and MAD-Real for simulation-to-reality studies to bridge the gap between academic research and the demands of industrial manufacturing.
+- We conduct a thorough training and evaluation of 9 different anomaly detection paradigms, along with 10 baseline methods, on the MAD dataset.
+To ensure consistency and fairness, we adopt a standardized and well-defined evaluation protocol.
+Notably, our study pioneers the assessment and investigation of the correlation between quantitative properties of objects, such as shape complexity and color contrast, and the performance of anomaly detection methods.
+- We proposed the Pose-agnostic Anomaly Detection (PAAD) framework, specifically designed to efficiently detect anomalies across various poses using a single model.
+Our comprehensive experiments conducted on the MAD-Sim and MAD-Real datasets demonstrate the effectiveness of the PAAD framework in tackling pose-agnostic anomaly detection.
+These results indicate the promising potential of our method in addressing real-world industrial challenges related to anomaly detection.
 ---
 ## 0. Pose-agnostic Anomaly Detection Setting
 The progress of object anomaly detection in industrial vision is significantly impeded by the scarcity of datasets containing high-quality annotated anomaly samples and comprehensive view information about normal objects. **MVTec** has developed a series of widely-used photo-realistic industrial anomaly detection dataset (**Note that all screenshots from MVTec.**):